How far in advance should I book?

 Can I just come for the day?

-The Lodge offers guided day trips.
-Please see How It Works for more details.
+The Lodge offers guided day trips on a limited schedule.
+Please see our Day Trips page for more details.

 I want to just come over and look around.
 Can I do that?